hans-mayer/blog/_posts/2016-03-10-lightningmaps-statistics.markdown

 categories: divers
 ---

-There is a lightning detection system.
+There is a lightning detection system based on a group of enthusiasts.
 Detailed information you can find at

 [www.blitzortung.org](http://www.blitzortung.org){:target="_blank"}